 If you’re visiting a new city, I highly recommend finding a local pizza restaurant to try out.
 There are so many little pizza treasures that are unknown to those who aren’t locals.

 Ask your hotel or local friends to recommend some places.
-You may stumble on the best pizza you’ve ever had!
+You may stumble upon the best pizza you’ve ever had!

 Pizza in this New Mexico town can mean everything from New York style to deep dish to gluten free.